dohyunkim116/best-ITH-study-design/README.md

 - upper bound of the uniform distribution from which ITH controlling parameter, $\theta$, will be drawn

-$\theta$ controls ITH with $\theta = 1$ rendering no ITH, and
+$\theta$ controls ITH where $\theta = 1$ corresponds to no ITH, and
-$\theta = 0.5$ rendering maximum ITH.
-The following code chunk generates multiregion genomic datasets of 50 tumors.
-The columns represent samples and each row represents a mutation status of a gene across the samples.
+$\theta = 0.5$ corresponds to maximum possible ITH.
+The following code chunk generates multiregion genomic data of 50 tumors.
+The columns represent samples and rows represent gene’s mutation status.

 ``` r
 nTumors <- 50